wp-plugins/genesis-tabs-extended/readme.txt

 tabbed category

 = What's the extra =
-The extra feature in this plugin is that you can select that every post has to be unique on the presented page.
+The extra features in this plugin are:

+* Select every post to be unique on the presented web page
-It will even check if the post is uniquely taken when also in other selected tab categories.
+* Exclude posts from being selected in any of the tabs

-It basically adds the unique feature, while it is also available in the Genesis Featured Post widget in the Genesis Theme (version 2)
+It basically adds the "show unique on page" feature, because it is also part of the Genesis Featured Post widget in the Genesis Theme (version 2).

 = How it works =